-Intriguing feature of NLE theories is that they may admit a resolution of the black hole singularities, up to delicate constraints \cite{BMSS79,Bronnikov00,BH02,Bronnikov17}.
-An example of regular black hole spacetime, originally proposed \emph{ad hoc} by Bardeen \cite{Bardeen68}, was later interpreted by Ay\'on-Beato and Garc\'ia \cite{ABG98,ABG00} as a solution of Einstein-NLE Maxwell field equations for a particular NLE theory.
-Nevertheless, these examples still leave the original question open, whether a self-gravitating electromagnetic field may settle in a nontrivial, regular configuration which is not a black hole?
-First extension of the ``no-soliton'' theorem (referred to by the authors as the ``Lichnerowicz-type theorem'') for theories with NLE was given in \cite{CPX14} for the truncated Born--Infeld theory and the power-Maxwell theory.
-Our aim is to provide much broader generalization of this result, for NLE Lagrangians which are general smooth functions of both electromagnetic invariants, $F_{ab} F^{ab}$ and $F_{ab} \, {\hdg F}^{ab}$.
-Also, we shall present first steps in generalization of these results for theories with charged matter or theories in different number of spacetime dimensions.
+An intriguing feature of NLE theories is that they may admit a resolution of the black hole singularities, up to delicate constraints \cite{BMSS79,Bronnikov00,BH02,Bronnikov17}.
+An example of a regular black hole spacetime, originally proposed \emph{ad hoc} by Bardeen \cite{Bardeen68}, was later interpreted by Ay\'on-Beato and Garc\'ia \cite{ABG98,ABG00} as a solution of Einstein-NLE-Maxwell field equations for a particular NLE theory (broader analyses of spherically symmetric solutions may be found in \cite{deO94,AL06,DARG09,DARG10}; cf.~also \cite{TZ10,EP21}).
+Recently found, an even less trivial, regular black hole solution \cite{CM21} is based on a NLE theory with nonminimal coupling of the electromagnetic field to the gravitation.
+Nevertheless, these examples still leave the original question open: will a self-gravitating electromagnetic field settle in a nontrivial, regular configuration which is not a black hole?
+The first extension of the ``no-soliton'' theorem (referred to by the authors as the ``Lichnerowicz-type theorem'') for theories with NLE was given in \cite{CPX14} for the truncated Born--Infeld theory and the power-Maxwell theory.
+Our aim is to provide a much broader generalization of this result for NLE Lagrangians which are general smooth functions of both electromagnetic invariants, $F_{ab} F^{ab}$ and $F_{ab} \, {\hdg F}^{ab}$.
+Also, we shall present the first steps in the generalization of these results for theories with charged matter or theories in a different number of spacetime dimensions.

 The paper is organized as follows.
 In Sec.
-II we briefly overview fundamentals of gravitational theories with nonlinear electromagnetic fields.
-Main results of the paper, theorems \ref{tm1} and \ref{tm2}, are stated in Sec.
-III and their proofs presented in Sec.
+II we briefly overview the fundamentals of gravitational theories with nonlinear electromagnetic fields.
+The main results of the paper, theorems \ref{tm1} and \ref{tm2}, are stated in Sec.
+III and their proofs are presented in Sec.
 IV.
 We discuss various generalizations of these theorems in Sec.
-V and review remaining open questions in Sec.
+V and review the remaining open questions in Sec.
 VI.
 Several basic identities from differential geometry are stated in the Appendix.